donaldrauscher/kaggle-jigsaw/README.md

-Using [Helm chart](https://github.com/kubernetes/charts/tree/master/stable/dask) to install Dask on a Kubernetes cluster.
+I modified this [Helm chart](https://github.com/kubernetes/charts/tree/master/stable/dask) which installs Dask on a Kubernetes cluster, adding support for [`nodeSelectors`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/).
+This allows you to put Jupyter and the Dask scheduler in a separate node pool from the Dask workers; you can scale Dask workers up / down without inadvertently killing your Jupyter instance.

 Use `kubectl cp` to copy files to/from the Jupyter instance.

 I specifically used Dask to parallelize hyperparameter tuning.
 The [`dask-searchcv` package](http://dask-searchcv.readthedocs.io/en/latest/) provides implementations of sklearn’s GridSearchCV and RandomizedSearchCV classes.